-This blog post demonstrates how to create Java Spring Boot applications in IntelliJ.
-As you may not know yet, Spring Boot allows for rapid development of applications.
-One of the important benefits of using Spring Boot is that it bundles all tested compatible versions of jar files.
+Using Spring Boot is the fastest way to get up to speed in developing modern applications.
+But how do we create the initial codebase that works out of the box?
+There are three ways – by hand, the Spring Initialzr, and the IntelliJ IDE.
+This post shows how to create Java Spring Boot applications in IntelliJ.
+As you may not know yet, Spring Boot allows for the rapid development of applications.
+One of the essential benefits of using Spring Boot is that it bundles most of the dependencies we need.

-The was a time when developers need to ensure various library files were compatible or rely on a list of known versions that work.
+The was a time when developers needed to ensure various library files were compatible or rely on a list of known versions that worked.

-I am using a licensed version but I believe the Community Edition would provide enough features for our purpose.
+I am using a licensed version, but the Community Edition would provide enough features for our purpose.

 IntelliJ IDEA 2016.3